 The land on which the Majestic Theatre stands was purchased in January 1921 by Clara McDonald, who also financed the building of the hall.

-The hall was designed to serve several functions: to show silent movies, for vaudeville productions, and to act as a social centre for the town.
-Over time it served as a venue for dances, balls, concerts, and wedding functions, roller skating, boxing, and church services.
+The hall was designed to serve several functions, primarily as a social centre for the township and over time it served as a venue for balls, concerts, weddings, and even boxing matches.
 Constructed of unseasoned milled hardwood, the hall was about 12 metres wide by 18 metres long, with seating for 198 people.
-It included a sprung dance floor of ¾ inch crow's ash timber, still extant today, and was raised on stumps to avoid flooding.
-On the left hand side was the Majestic Café, which also served as general store before being used for storage from the 1930s, and the right hand side's shop accommodated at various times a dentist, radio shop, and a mechanic.
+It included a sprung dance floor of ¾ inch crow’s ash timber, still extant today, and was raised on stumps to avoid flooding.
+On the left hand side was the Majestic Café, which also served as general store and the right hand side’s shop accommodated at various times a dentist, radio shop, and a mechanic.
 In the mid 1920s a supper room was added to the long southeast elevation of the hall, and this section was later extended to the northeast.

 Travelling Picture Show Men initially called at the Majestic Hall to show silent movies, but in 1923 the hall was leased by Mrs Osborne to Harold ‘Picture’ Page, who obtained a theatre license that year.
 Herbert Page (unrelated), of Page Furnishers, was called ‘Blue Shirt’ Page, to distinguish him from Picture Page.